 All classes at Nan Tien Institute are taught in English.
 In addition to the entry requirements for each of our courses, all students are required to demonstrate a minimum level of proficiency in the English language, either through their previous studies or through a test of English language proficiency, to qualify for admission.

-Australian residents whose qualifications presented as the basis for admissions were not studied in English may be asked to provide evidence of English proficiency with their application.
+If English is not your first language, you may be asked to provide evidence of your English proficiency with your application.

-For students who seek to enrol directly from non-English speaking countries, the minimum level of English proficiency is a band score of 6.5 with no sub score less than 6.0 in the IELTS academic test.
+For students who seek to enrol directly from non-English speaking countries, the minimum level of English proficiency is an overall score of 6.5 with no sub score less than 6.0 in the IELTS academic test.
 The applicant’s IELTS certificate must be no more than two years old.

 Other proprietary test scores which fulfil the English language entry requirement are:

 CAE overall 58 + no less than Borderline in each skill